 Brochhausen shares an example from her boss.
 “In our first meeting, he said, ‘Listen, I’m really bad on email.
 I get a ton of it, and I’m terrible at it, so if you send me a really important email, bump it at the end of the day or send me a text message.’
 That was helpful for me to determine when I should follow up.
 I don’t want to be pushy, but I want to make sure this is flagged.”

 It should be the responsibility of the entire team to collaborate constructively.
 So before pounding the panic button on an issue, go through the following steps to keep collaboration in the workplace productive and courteous.

 Report: Workplace transformation in the wake of Covid-19

 New data from a global survey of more than 9,000 knowledge workers shows how to step forward.Learn More

 There’s a lot of value in talking things out.
 Slack Huddles mimic the fast, informal discussions that took place when everyone worked from the office: swinging by a colleague’s desk with a question, pulling a few people aside after a meeting or just catching up with whomever you ran into at the proverbial water cooler.

 2. Disagree and commit

-Let’s say the team has decided to prioritize one project, but someone on the team believes it should be focusing on something else.
-Hunsberger teaches “disagree and commit,” an established decision-making strategy (also followed by Amazon employees) that allows workers to have their grievances heard and to feel like they’ve been consulted, while maintaining responsibility for the work at hand.
+Let’s say the team has decided to prioritise one project, but someone on the team believes it should be focusing on something else.
+Hunsberger teaches “disagree and commit,” an established decision-making strategy that allows workers to have their grievances heard and to feel like they’ve been consulted while maintaining responsibility for the work at hand.

 3. Focus on alignment and your “collaborative partner brand”